hiro2016/ergodox_gui_configurator/README_CLT.md

 CLT was not written with the above behaviour in mind, so the code is a little forced to say the least but works.

+******
+## bugs

+### Input sequence reversed due to difference in `register_key` call timing.
+e.g. `r key down, then w key down, r key up, then w key up`

+The above should input rw, but when the bug kicks in, it inputs "wr".
++ Cause
+register_code is called at key up time for r.
+register_code is called at key down time for w.

++ Why is this bug a big deal
+CLT Emitter is used to temporarily change layer and CLT receptor is a macro that does things at key release time.
++ Given:
+A user input of: `R key press, CLT key press, W key press` R key bound to CLT receptor marco.
+W in temporarily toggled on layer calls register_code at key down time.

+Mess!!

++ Solution
+Should use a first in first out queue like data structure to handle this.
+At CLT emitter key press time, evaluate whether queued CLT receptor should be handled and if such is the case, filter user's actual CLT Receptor key release.